Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: The heat kernel of on conical shrinkers

-In this subsection, we sketch the existence of the heat kernel of the linearized operator $L_\Sigma$ on a conical shrinker $\Sigma$ and give the necessary gradient estimate for the solution to the heat equation $\partial_t v=L_\Sigma v$.
+In this section, we sketch the existence of the heat kernel of the linearized operator $L_\Sigma$ on a conical shrinker $\Sigma$ and give the necessary gradient estimate for the solution to the heat equation $\partial_t v=L_\Sigma v$.